 "Yeah.
 He seemed well."

-Yugi laughed at that and replied "good for you."
+Yugi laughed at that and sent back, "Good for you."

-The read indicator appeared and then there was nothing more.
-Yugi put his phone down and looked at the ceiling.
+Read appeared, and that was the end of it.
+Yugi set the phone down and looked at the ceiling.

-Atem saying things like that had started since he came to the living world.
-The king of the Underworld saying *good timing on my end.*
+Atem had only started saying things like that since coming to the living world.
+The King of the Underworld, saying it was a good pull.

-The vagueness in Yugi's mind stayed quietly where it was, without arriving at an answer.
+In Yugi's head, the haze stayed quietly where it was, without producing an answer.

 "There's a tournament."